kalhorghazal/Company-Acquisition-Paper/README.md

 If you use our analysis code in your work, please cite our paper:

 Kalhor, G. & Bahrak, B. (2024).
 Understanding trends, patterns, and dynamics in global company acquisitions: a network perspective.
-Under revision at *EPJ Data Science*.
+Accepted for publication in *EPJ Data Science*.

 # Directories